brodybits/Cordova-sqlcipher-legacy-extbuild-support/README.md

   - iOS versions supported: 7.x/8.x/9.x
   - REGEXP is no longer supported for iOS.
 - In case of memory issues please use smaller transactions.
-- Pre-populatd DB is NOT supported by this version.
+- ~~Pre-populatd DB is NOT supported by this version.~~
 - Lawnchair adapter has *not* been validated with this version *and is not expected to work (see below)*.

 ## Announcements

-- Pre-poulated database support for Android ONLY (DISABLED for iOS, BROKEN and DISABLED for Windows)
+- Pre-poulated database support for all platforms Android/iOS/Windows)
 - SQLCipher version `3.4.0` for Android/iOS/Windows with FTS5 (all platforms) and JSON1 (Android/iOS)
 - Windows 10 UWP is now supported by this version - along with Windows 8.1 and Windows Phone 8.1
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option